VIS4ROB-lab/mesh_based_mapping/README.md

 ### Calibration
-The images where captured using a [VI-Sensor](http://wiki.ros.org/vi_sensor) and calibrated using [ETHZ ASL Kalibr](https://github.com/ethz-asl/kalibr).
-We show below the calibration result.
-Most values are straightforward.
-T_SC is the transformation from the Camera to the Sensor(IMU).
-There is two sets of values, camera0's intrinsics and camera1's intrinsics, respectively.
+The images were captured using a [VI-Sensor](http://wiki.ros.org/vi_sensor) and calibrated using [ETHZ ASL Kalibr](https://github.com/ethz-asl/kalibr).
+Below are the calibration parameters.
+Note that T_SC is the transformation from the Camera to the Sensor(IMU).
+The two sets of values correspond to camera0's intrinsics and camera1's intrinsics, respectively.

 ```python